apostrophecms/apostrophe-astro/README.md

 During development it defaults automatically to: `http://localhost:3000`

+You can use `*` as value to allow all host.
+Should be used in conjunction with `portMapping` below.

 ### `widgetsMapping` (mandatory)

 The file in your project that contains the mapping between Apostrophe widget types and your Astro components (see below).

 ### `templatesMapping` (mandatory)

 The file in your project that contains the mapping between Apostrophe templates and your Astro templates (see below).

+### `portMapping` (optional)

+An array containing the mapping between the origin port and the target port.
+Setting `[ 4321, 3000 ]` means calls from `http://localhost:4321` will be forwarded to `http://localhost:3000`.

 ### `viewTransitionWorkaround` (optional)